KScaNN: Scalable Approximate Nearest Neighbor Search on Kunpeng: Motivation

-The time cost of a single distance computation between two vectors is proportional to the vector dimensionality.
-In many ANNS applications, distance computations can account for over 90\% of the total query time.
-Consequently, any technique that can reduce vector dimensionality without a significant degradation of search quality can yield substantial performance improvements.
-While standard methods like Principal Component Analysis (PCA) are effective, they often introduce computational overhead at query time, as the query vector must also be projected into the lower-dimensional space.
-This motivates the exploration of specialized, low-cost dimensionality reduction techniques tailored to the properties of specific datasets.
+The cost of vector distance computation scales linearly with data dimensionality, which accounts for over 90\% of the total query latency in many ANNS scenarios.
+Therefore, dimensionality reduction techniques that preserve relative distance ordering can yield substantial speedups.
+While standard methods like PCA are effective at reducing dimensions, they introduce additional latency during query processing by requiring the projection of the query vector into the new subspace.
+This limitation motivates the exploration of lightweight, feature-based dimensionality reduction techniques that reduce the computational budget without incurring significant runtime overhead or accuracy degradation.